 - Clicky Switches: These switches have an audible click when you reach the actuation point, and will assist you when typing.

 Some gaming keyboard switches can be modified allowing you to change and swap the variants as you please, though you should probably just buy your favorite switch at the time of purchase.
 In the end of the day, key switches are a matter of personal preference, so you’ll have to find what works best for you.

 As you probably know already, most gaming keyboards have some type of in-built backlit lighting feature.
 Of course this is no priority when it comes to choosing the best keyboard, but it is a sweet addition.
-Razer has arguably the best lighting out on the market, Logitech isn’t too far behind and Ducky’s is kinda average.
+Razer has arguably the best lighting out on the market, Logitech isn’t too far behind and Ducky’s is sort of average.